tc39/proposal-shadowrealm/explainer.md

   * in-browser code editors
   * in-browser transpilation

-Note: the majority of the examples above will require synchronous operations to be supported, which makes it almost impossible to use Workers & co., or any other isolation mechanism in browsers and nodejs today.
+Note: the majority of the examples above will require synchronous operations to be supported, which makes it almost impossible to use Workers or similars, or any other isolation mechanisms in browsers and nodejs today.

 ## <a name='Clarifications'></a>Clarifications